April 4, 2019

 Michigan Health Market Review 2018 Finds:

 Michigan Health Plans Report Record Profits and Higher Enrollment

 (Detroit/Ann Arbor/Lansing) Driven by very strong results for Blue Cross Blue Shield and its HMOs, Michigan health plans reported record high profits in 2017.
 These findings and others are reported in Part One of Allan Baumgarten’s Michigan Health Market Review 2018, released here today.
-This is the 22nd edition of his report analyzing Michigan’s health care payer and provider markets.
-Baumgarten, a Minneapolis-based analyst, also publishes health market reports in seven other states.
-The Part Two report for Michigan, to be released later this year, will analyze the financial performance, inpatient utilization and competitive strategies of Michigan’s hospital systems,
+This is the 22nd edition of the report examining Michigan’s health care payer and provider markets.
+Baumgarten, an independent analyst based in Minneapolis, also publishes market reports in seven other states.
+The Part Two report for Michigan, to be released later this year, will analyze the financial performance, inpatient utilization and competitive strategies of the state’s hospital systems

 Key findings in this new report: